by Lincoln Spector and (augmented and updated by) Gary Meyer

 The breaks between movies at this festival generally run about an hour—sometimes more, sometimes less.
 And you can never really know when a break will start.

-I can recommend two health food stores in easy walking distance from the Castro:
+I can recommend a health food market in easy walking distance from the Castro:

 You just might want to skip a movie, or take advantage of a longer break between films, and enjoy being served while sitting at an actual table.

 The Castro is surprisingly thin when it comes to vegetarian-friendly restaurants.
-Here are three that I recommend—all with caveats:
+Here are some that we recommend—all with caveats:

 Cafe Mystique (464 Castro Street) is almost right across the street from the Castro.
 It doesn’t have all that many vegetarian options, but what I’ve tried has always been delicious.

 Lark This place, around the corner from the Castro, opened recently.
-EatDrinkFilms publisher Gary Meyer ate there after opening night of SFIFF and says the food was superb and a vegetarian/gluten-free member of the party was very happy.
+We have eaten there several times during film festivals and the food was superb and a vegetarian/gluten-free member of the party was very happy.
+(GM)

-Speaking of which, if you want to find good vegetarian eats anywhere in the world, you need to get acquainted with Happy Cow.
+If you want to find good vegan eats anywhere in the world, you need to get acquainted with Happy Cow.
 Either visit the website, or install the app on your smartphone.
+There are several option in the city but none in the Castro.

 DON’T LET YOUR BODY ATROPHY: